kaBeech/tensort/README.md

 The Address of a Record is an integer representing the index of the referenced Byte or Tensor in its containing Tensor's memory

-The TopBit in a Byte (which is copied into the Byte's referencing Record) is the Bit at the end of the Byte list.
+The TopBit of a Byte (which is copied into the Byte's referencing Record) is the Bit at the end of the Byte list.
 If everything functions correctly, this will be the highest value Bit in the Byte.

-The TopBit in a Tensor (which is also copied into the Tensor's referencing Record) is the TopBit of the Byte referenced by the Record at the end of the Register list of the Tensor referenced by the Record at the end of the Register list of the Tensor... and so on until the original (containing) Tensor is reached.
+The TopBit of a Tensor (which is copied into the Tensor's referencing Record) is the TopBit of the Byte referenced by the Record at the end of the Register list of the Tensor referenced by the Record at the end of the Register list of the Tensor... and so on until the original (containing) Tensor is reached.
+If everything functions correctly, this TopBit will be the highest value Bit in the Byte.

 A TensorStack is a top-level Tensor (i.e. a Tensor not contained within another Tensor) along with all the Bits, Bytes, and Tensors it contains.
 Once the